 The City of Newton also obtains a portion of its water from the Cambrian-Ordovician aquifer.
 The Cambrian-Ordovician aquifer was determined to not be susceptible to contamination because the characteristics of the aquifer and overlying materials prevent easy access of contaminants to the aquifer.
 The Cambrian-Ordovician well will not be susceptible to most contaminant sources except through pathways to the aquifer such as abandoned or poorly maintained wells.
-A detailed evaluation of Newton's source water was completed by the Iowa Department of Natural Resources, and is available from Newton Waterworks at (641) 792-2003.
+A detailed evaluation of Newton's source water was completed by the Iowa Department of Natural Resources, and is available from The City of Newton at (641) 792-2787.
+A detailed evaluation of Marshalltown's source water was completed by the Iowa Department of Natural Resources, and is available from Marshalltown Water Works at (641) 753-7913.